Kristen Schaal: Film, TV, and radio

-Schaal also voices the character Sarah Lynn in the Netflix original animated series BoJack Horseman.
+Schaal also voices various characters, including the character Sarah Lynn, in the Netflix original animated series BoJack Horseman.
 In 2017, she was nominated for a Primetime Emmy Award for Outstanding Character Voice-Over Performance for her performance as Sarah Lynn.
 Schaal appeared in A Walk in the Woods (2015) as hiker Mary Ellen.
 In 2016, Schaal was a panelist on episode 1 of the British comedy show The Big Fat Quiz of Everything, a spinoff of The Big Fat Quiz of the Year.
 Schaal voices Molly in the Snap Originals series Death Hacks, co-starring with Thomas Middleditch.
 In 2020, she played the daughter of George Carlin's character in the sequel Bill & Ted Face the Music and guested on the first episode of Netflix's Aunty Donna's Big Ol' House of Fun.
 Schaal was featured in the episode "The Plantars Check In" in the animated series Amphibia in which she voiced Bella the Bellhop.
 Schaal appeared as a guest star in Scooby-Doo and Guess Who? on the episode "The Horrible Haunted Hospital of Dr. Phineas Phrag!".
 Schaal was featured on the episode "Dead Mall" in the animated series Bless the Harts where she voiced Stacey.
 Schaal starred as Number Two in the Disney+ series The Mysterious Benedict Society and appears as the Guide on the FX series What We Do in the Shadows.